 E-mail policy: In most cases, e-mails will be answered within 48 hours of receipt (not including weekends).
-The email subject should include the course name and nature of the inquiry.
+The email subject should include our course name and nature of the inquiry.
 Emails that you send should contain no more than 1-3 questions and you should try to explain your current understanding of the concept in the email (which will be affirmed or corrected).
-If you have questions that require extensive answers, you may be asked to set up an office hour appointment instead.